MegamanXD/NetworkMiniModel/README.md

 # NetworkMiniModel
-This is a prototype for the NetworkFullModel (created with Cisco Packet Tracer)
+This is a prototype for the NetworkFullModel.
+It contains only the Logical design of the overall network(created with Cisco Packet Tracer)

 Things included in this prototype: